alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/input/input.md

    [!code-csharp[](./snippets/Input_OvwMouseExampleLeaveHandler.cs)]

 ## Text Input
- The <xref:Alternet.UI.Control.KeyPress> event enables you to listen for text input in a device-independent manner.
+ The <xref:Alternet.UI.AbstractControl.KeyPress> event enables you to listen for text input in a device-independent manner.
 The keyboard is the primary means of text input, but speech, handwriting, and other input devices can generate text input also.

  For keyboard input, AlterNET UI first sends the appropriate
- <xref:Alternet.UI.Control.KeyDown>/<xref:Alternet.UI.Control.KeyUp>
+ <xref:Alternet.UI.AbstractControl.KeyDown>/<xref:Alternet.UI.AbstractControl.KeyUp>
  events.
 If those events are not handled, and the key is textual (rather than a control key such as directional arrows or function keys), then a
- <xref:Alternet.UI.Control.KeyPress> event is raised.
+ <xref:Alternet.UI.AbstractControl.KeyPress> event is raised.
 There is not
  always a simple one-to-one mapping between
- <xref:Alternet.UI.Control.KeyDown>/<xref:Alternet.UI.Control.KeyUp>
+ <xref:Alternet.UI.AbstractControl.KeyDown>/<xref:Alternet.UI.AbstractControl.KeyUp>
- and <xref:Alternet.UI.Control.KeyPress> events because multiple keystrokes can generate a single character of text input, and single keystrokes can generate multi-character strings.
+ and <xref:Alternet.UI.AbstractControl.KeyPress> events because multiple keystrokes can generate a single character of text input, and single keystrokes can generate multi-character strings.
 This is especially true for languages such as Chinese, Japanese, and Korean, which use Input Method Editors (IMEs) to generate the thousands of possible characters in their corresponding alphabets.

  The following example defines a handler for the
- <xref:Alternet.UI.Control.Click> event and a handler
+ <xref:Alternet.UI.AbstractControl.Click> event and a handler
- for the <xref:Alternet.UI.Control.KeyDown> event.
+ for the <xref:Alternet.UI.AbstractControl.KeyDown> event.

  The first segment of code or markup creates the user interface.